-6.10 Exchange of Direct Costs between Expense Items
+6.9 Exchange of Direct Costs between Expense Items

 Direct costs of different expense items can be exchanged under certain condition.
-Exchange are allowed without approval from JST when the amount of direct costs to be exchanged does not exceed 50% of the total direct costs (5 million JPY if the 50% of total direct costs is less than 5 million JPY).
+Exchanges are allowed without approval from JST when the amount of direct costs to be exchanged does not exceed 50% of the total direct costs (5 million JPY if the 50% of total direct costs is less than 5 million JPY).

-6.11 Securing Research Period until the end of Fiscal Year
+6.10 Securing Research Period until the End of Fiscal Year

-In order to enable researchers to continue their research work until the end of a fiscal year, statements below should be followed in every JST competitive funds.
+In order to enable researchers to continue their research work until the end of a fiscal year, statements below should be followed in every JST competitive research funds.

-- (1) The research institutes and researchers must submit the notification of the completion as a work product of the project in a prompt manner when a project is finished.
-JST makes inspections on the completion of the project and the achievements of the research. - (2) Submit the accounting report by May 31. - (3) Submit the report on the research achievements by May 31.
+- (1) JST makes inspections on the completion of the project and the achievements of the research. - (2) Submit the accounting report by May 31. - (3) Submit the report on the research achievements by May 31.

-Each research institute should make efforts to organize necessary systems at the institute based on the fact that the purpose of those practices is to secure the research period that continues at the end of a fiscal year.
+Each research institute should make efforts to organize necessary systems at the institute based on the fact that the purpose of those practices is to secure the research period that continues by the end of a fiscal year.